-And you may even know Yosemite National Park in California’s Sierra Nevada.
+Where?
+Well, you may know Yosemite National Park in California’s Sierra Nevada.
 But we also vacation in Saint Mâlo and Brocéliande in Brittany, which are their own kind of paradise, and once even in each of New York City and Vancouver BC.

 Ever fancied a train trip across the entire USA, courtesy of Amtrak?
 Now that was a vacation, and what better way to introduce the children to all this wonderful land?
 How about a boat trip across the English channel?
 Or a charming little English town, or an English Funfair?